Flight-Free-UK/flight_free_uk_website/source/posts/one-of-the-100-000-emmalucy-cole.html.markdown

 Becoming co-director of Vicarious Festival (the UK’s travel literature and photography festival), where we will be exploring ethical travel and diversity, my decision made even more sense and I look forward to hearing plenty of informed discussion about how we unravel the ethics, privileges, and impacts of travel at the event.

-> "I began to question whether this unnatural transition of flying actively prevents us from interacting in an empathetic way with locals."
+> I began to question whether this unnatural transition of flying actively prevents us from interacting in an empathetic way with locals.

 It took me more than two years to take action, and it was the tireless work by groups such as Flight Free UK, and public statements of non-flying by full-time adventurers such as [Tom Allen](https://tomallen.info/can-flight-free-living-and-adventure-travel-really-co-exist/), which gave me the courage to step up.
 Yes, one or two people at work have sniggered when I’ve announced my intention (which considering that I work at a University is somewhat chilling), but I have received nothing but support from loved-ones, for which I am grateful because any holidays abroad will now be more marathon than sprint!